haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 The first is that this is an _unnecessary_ pain.
 The errors are now passed as structured values internally, but the users are given a fairly unstructured value to parse themselves, leading to the requirement of always having to write a parser whenever consumption is desired.

 The second problem is that this plain text output is subject to change.
-Messages are often changed to make the content clearer, but each change results bubbles into a new requirement for the hand-written plain-text parser of error messages.
+Messages are often changed to make the content clearer, but each change bubbles into a new requirement for the hand-written plain-text parser of error messages.
 This problem is mitigated a bit by the above-mentioned new inclusion of error codes, but even these error codes must be parsed from a non-standard structured output.

 The requirements to solve this problem are to enable the consumption of GHC's diagnostic message in a structured representation that closely matches the internal representation without requiring users to utilize the internals of GHC.
 The most reasonable solution is to use a compiler flag to dump the structured messages into a versioned JSON output, which is described by a JSON Schema, to standardize the expected output.
 The hope is that the community can reach a general consensus on the requirements imposed by such a JSON schema.
 While it will not be too costly to change the JSON schema as new requirements come up (simply increment the schema version), the ideal situation is to present here an opportunity to provide input on the current schema and receive constructive criticism.
-The conversation is also open on whether or not a JSON schema is really required.

 ## Prior Art and Related Efforts